Skip to Main Content

 Where the Alps Set the Drinking Context

 Tannheim sits in the Zugspitz Arena region of the Austrian Tyrol, a valley floor village at roughly 1,100 metres where the mountains compress the sky and the pace of life runs on snow seasons and hiking calendars rather than urban rhythms.
+TOVINO is a bar in Tannheim, Austria, at Berg 54, with a 2026 Star Wine List award and an average Google rating of 4.9.
 Drinking here has always been functional before it was fashionable: the huts, the gasthäuser, the après-ski rooms.
 Against that backdrop, a venue earning Star Wine List recognition in 2026 reads as something genuinely different from what the valley has historically offered.
-TOVINO, addressed at Berg 54 on the road into the Berg hamlet above Tannheim proper, sits at a slight remove from the village center — a physical distance that signals something about its positioning before you've crossed the threshold.
-For a broader look at where TOVINO fits among places to eat and drink in the area, see our full Tannheim restaurants guide.
+TOVINO, addressed at Berg 54 on the road into the Berg hamlet above Tannheim proper, sits at a slight remove from the village center, a physical distance that signals something about its positioning before you've crossed the threshold.

 The Star Wine List Standard and What It Signals Here